 One size for men and women.

 Worn by Magyar herdsmen in Hungary as far back as the Middle Ages, the Szur is a dramatic, mid-calf coat that was traditionally worn over the shoulders as a cape and lavishly decorated with cutwork felt appliqué.
 The geometric shapes of this garment make it an ideal canvas for other handwork techniques, as well as for handwoven fabrics.
-Pattern includes instructions for a traditional and contemporary version, appliqué decoration, and historical lore about the Magyar.
+Sewing pattern includes instructions for a traditional and contemporary version, appliqué decoration, and historical lore about the Magyar.

 Our pattern includes two views: